EonTechnology/server-proxy/README.md

 # Peer security complex
-The security complex is designed to protect peer from excessive activity in the network.
-It can’t fully protect the peer from all kinds of attacks, but from excessive activity will protect.
+Please, be aware that this complex is designed to protect peers only from the excessive activity, and not from the all types of attacks.

 ## Getting Started
 ### Install first: